 Thanks to their sweet taste, watermelons are commonly considered a fruit.
 And they do grow like fruit, originating from flowers that have been pollinated by bees, and, from a botanical perspective, they’re fruits because they contain seeds.
 But many gardeners think of them as vegetables, since they grow them in their gardens alongside other summer veggies like peas and corn.
 Technically, watermelon is classified as part of a botanical family of gourds that includes other culinary vegetables like cucumber, squash, and pumpkin.

 2. You can eat the entire thing.

-While we tend to focus on the melon’s succulent flesh, watermelon rinds are also edible—as well as full of nutrients with surprising health benefits.
-In China, the rinds are often stir-fried or stewed, while in the South, cooks like to pickle them.
-And, across the Middle East and China, the seeds are dried and roasted (similar to pumpkin seeds) to make for a light, easy snack.
+While we tend to focus on the melon’s succulent flesh, watermelon rinds are also edible—as well as full of nutrients.
+In China, the rinds are often stir-fried or stewed, while in the American South, cooks like to pickle them.
+And, across the Middle East and Asia, the seeds are dried and roasted (similar to pumpkin seeds) to make a light, crunchy snack.

 They’re 92 percent water, making them a perfect refresher for those hot summer months.

 To make classification a little easier, however, watermelons tend to be grouped into four main categories: seeded (or picnic), seedless, icebox (also known as mini, or personal size) and yellow/orange.
 One of the most popular varieties is the Crimson Sweet, a seeded melon with deep red, sweet flesh.
 Some of the more unusual varieties include the Golden Midget, whose rind turns yellow when it’s ripe, and the Cream of Saskatchewan, whose flesh is cream-colored.